Updated : Jan 17, 2020.

-There is always this debate going on whether credit cards are good to have or bad to have.
+There’s always this debate going on whether credit cards are good to have or they are bad.
 Some love it for the great benefits it has to offer while others believe it can lead to debt.

 In fact, more than Rs 10,000 every year.

-Let’s explore in more detail on how owning a credit card can save you a lot of money that I have been talking about.
+Let’s explore in more detail, how owning a credit card can save you a lot of money that I have been talking about.